-A key element of corporate governance is good risk governance, which identifies, assess, manage, monitor and report of risks within the defined risk appetite (which is determined by the Board).
-The Company operates a 'three lines of defence' model that clearly defines the ownership of and responsibilities for risk management.
+A key element of corporate governance is good risk governance, which is the application of sound corporate governance principles to the identification, assessment, management, monitoring and reporting of risks within the defined risk appetite (which is determined by the Board).
+The Company operates a 'three lines of defence' model that clearly defines the ownership of, and responsibilities for, risk management.
 Primary responsibility for risk management lies with the departmental areas and specialist operational process functions.
-A second line of defence is provided by the independent Risk and Compliance Function, a specialist function which undertakes monitoring, challenge and policy setting.
+A second line of defence is provided by the independent Risk and Compliance functions, specialist functions which undertake monitoring, challenge and policy setting.
 The third line of defence is provided by Internal Audit, which provides independent assurance.

 The RMS is a cohesive set of components that is designed to sustain and uphold high standards of risk management.
 It is enabled by people, processes and technology, underpinned by a prudent and balanced risk management culture.
 The Company uses an enterprise risk management system, Archer, to underpin risk management activities.
-The diagram below provides an overall view of the Company's RMS and its interaction with its capital management framework:
+The diagram in the following page provides an overall view of the Company's RMS and its interaction with its Capital Management Framework: